Werner-Schaus I Government: Social policy

 When it had only just assumed office, the government was confronted with a social conflict which risked paralysing the mining and steel industries.
 Employers refused to negotiate a new collective contract for the factories and mines.
-In August 1959, the unions threatened to call a strike.
+In August 1959, trade unions threatened to call a strike.
 The government eventually managed to persuade both sides to turn to a neutral arbiter, namely Henri Rieben, a professor at the University of Lausanne; this allowed both unions and employers to save face.
 The pay rise which was finally decided took into account the productivity and profitability of the businesses.
 Rieben's arbitration showed the will of the actors to enter into a dynamic of social partnership, and to resort to negotiation rather than confrontation.

-The Werner-Schaus government enacted several laws extending the social security system.
+The Werner-Schaus government enacted several laws to extend the social security system.
 In 1960, a pension fund for commercial and industrial businesses, and a National Solidarity Fund, were created.
 In 1962, social protection was extended to rural workers with the introduction of a health insurance fund for farmers.
 In 1963, civil servants received a salary review which increased their allowance considerably.
 Finally, they enacted a large-scale pensions reform.
 The law of 13 May 1964 unified the principles of funding the contribution systems for old-age pensions, and regulated the adaptation of pensions to pay rises.